-Susan Weiner, R.D.N., M.S., C.D.E., C.D.N
+Susan Weiner, M.S., R.D.N., C.D.E., C.D.N

-Susan Weiner a Registered Dietitian-Nutritionist and Certified Diabetes Educator with a successful private practice in New York.
-Susan is a contributing medical producer for dLife TV and serves as a member of dLife's prestigious medical advisory board.
-Susan is the CDE for TheBestLife.com, a prominent health and weight loss website.
-Additionally, Susan's expertise was tapped for The Best Life Guide to Managing Diabetes and Pre-Diabetes (Simon & Schuster 2009).
-She is also the CDE for diabetessisters.org, a nonprofit organization dedicated to the education and advocacy of women with diabetes.
-Susan co-authored the "Medical Nutrition Therapy for Anemia" chapter for Krause's Food and the Nutrition Care Process.
+Susan was a contributing medical producer for dLifeTV and serves as a member of dLife's prestigious medical advisory board.
+She has been interviewed on TV many times regarding diabetes, nutrition, health and fitness.
+Susan is a nutritionist and Certified Diabetes Educator for the diabetes program for TheBestLife.com, a prominent health and weight loss website.
+Susan writes for the Walgreens publication "Diabetes & You" as well as several other diabetes publications.
+She was the lead CDE for diabetessisters, a not-for-profit organization that promotes diabetes education and advocacy.
+She co-authored the "Medical Nutrition Therapy for Anemia" chapter for Krause's Food and the Nutrition Care Process 13th Edition, published August 2011.
+Susan will be co-authoring the anemia chapter for the 14th edition as well.
 She is a valued contributor on a variety of nutrition topics – primarily weight management, diabetes and PCOS.

 Susan is a well-respected lecturer for organizations such as the American College of Sports Medicine, and was the official sports nutritionist for the American Diabetes Association Walk America program.
 She was an adjunct professor of nutrition at Queens College for more than 13 years and taught at the Academy of Applied Personal Training Education at Hofstra University.
 Susan earned her Master's Degree in Applied Physiology and Nutrition from Columbia University.
-She received a certificate in Adult Weight Management through the Academy of Nutrition and Dietetics.
+She is certified in "Adult Weight Management" through the Academy of Nutrition and Dietetics.

 Susan's advice on dLife.com: